At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 "That's one of their number one things is try to keep the fire knocked down and protect structures that have not been impacted by the fire yet," the chief said.
 "They're gonna continue to construct a direct fire line which I spoke around the perimeter of the fire to secure it."

-Air operations were planned for Sunday, but weather conditions have prevented aircrafts from flying, Wagner explained.
+Air operations were planned for Sunday, but weather conditions have prevented aircraft from flying, Wagner said.

 "The plan was to try to hit the fire really heavy with air resources this morning there were a number of aircraft on order with the conditions you see down here, and visibility aircraft can't fly," Wagner said.